Eufemia von Adlersfeld-Ballestrem

-Anna Eufemia Carolina Gräfin von Adlersfeld-Ballestrem (1854–1941) was a German aristocratic novelist.
+Anna Eufemia Carolina Gräfin von Adlersfeld-Ballestrem (18 August 1854–26 April 1941) was a German aristocratic novelist.

 Early life

 She was born in Ratibor, Upper Silesia, as the daughter of Count Alexander von Ballestrem (1806-1881) and his wife, Mathilde von Hertell (1818-1900).

-Biography

 As a child, she had singing lessons from the Dresden soprano Jenny Bürde-Ney, and herself developed 'a beautiful soprano voice of rare proportions'.

 She later settled in Munich.
 She was one of the few German female writers of the 19th century who did not use a pseudonym.

-Personal life

 She married Joseph Fritz von Adlersfeld.
 They had one daughter: